State defense force: State defense force reactivation efforts

 A number of legislators have spearheaded attempts to reactivate the state defense forces of their states.
 In 2011, a bill was introduced in the New Hampshire General Court which, if passed, would permanently reestablish the New Hampshire State Guard.
 The bill did not pass.
 The same year, Governor Jan Brewer signed a bill which authorized the organization of a state defense force in Arizona.

 In 2018, Kansas state senator Dennis Pyle petitioned the Governor of Kansas to reactivate the Kansas State Guard, in part to offer an additional security resource for schools.

 In 2019, Pennsylvania State Representative Chris Rabb proposed legislation which would reactivate and modernize the Pennsylvania State Guard in order to "address the epidemic of gun violence, domestic terrorism, and other inter-related public health crises."

 In December 2021, Florida Governor Ron DeSantis announced plans to reestablish the Florida State Guard as a 200-person volunteer force that would act independently of the federal government in disaster relief efforts.
 The reactivated Florida State Guard was announced in June 2022.

 In January 2022, Oklahoma State Senator Nathan Dahm introduced legislation to reactivate the Oklahoma State Guard.
 The bill failed in the Republican-led Oklahoma Senate Veterans Committee in February 2022.

+In February 2024, Arizona State Representative Joseph Chaplik introduced Arizona House Concurrent Resolution 2059 to establish the Arizona State Guard.
+The Resolution notably includes granting the Arizona State Guard the authority to make arrests and enforce laws.
+That same month, multiple West Virginia State Delegates introduced West Virginia House Bill 5525, or the West Virginia State Guard Act.
+This bill would direct the governor of West Virginia to establish and maintain a State Defense Force for West Virginia.
+Prior to this, a West Virginia State Guard was authorized for creation by the governor, but this Act would direct the governor to create one.
+This bill notably includes several tax and education benefits for a service commitment.

+In 2025, Governor Kevin Stitt announced his desire to reestablish the Oklahoma State Guard.
+The same year, Wyoming State Senator Dan Laursen introduced a bill into the Wyoming Legislature to introduce the Wyoming State Guard.